prabhu-prakash/SDC_ND_Projects/CarND-Advanced-Lane-Detection/readme.md

 7. Warp the detected lane boundaries back onto the original image.
 8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Also, the intermediate outputs can be foud in the output_images directory in the repository.
+### Also, the intermediate outputs can be foud in the output_images directory in the repository.
-The name of the files are self representative and the filenames are numbered to match the sequence of the lane detection pipleline!